-Due to the current Covid-19 situation, the registration for Thailand Pass has been revised as follows:
+Due to new Covid-19 measures, the registration for Thailand Pass has been revised as follows:

 • For applicants who have already been approved under the Test & Go or Sandbox programme, the QR Code remains valid for travel into Thailand.